brakmic/ZeroMQ/README.md

 b) Optionally checkout the <a href="https://github.com/imatix/zguide" target="_blank">zguide-repository</a>.
 This repository contains, among many other useful things, a nice header file called "zhelpers.hpp" which can be used for easier handling of strings, for example.

 b) Insert the paths to ZeroMQ includes and the previously compiled ZeroMQ-Lib.
-I'd recommend to create a new environment variable called ZMQ_HOME which should point to the
+I'd recommend to create a new environment variable called **ZMQ_HOM**E which should point to the
-GitHub-directory where the sources of 0MQ are located.
-Here's how it looks like on my machine:
+GitHub-directory where the sources of ZeroMQ are located.
+Here's an example from my machine:

 <img src="http://fs2.directupload.net/images/150802/jpl9oru8.png" width="300" height="200" border="3">